Municipal Benchmarking

 Summary of Findings

 Each participating municipality has been assigned a score that combines their performance on planning features, approvals timelines and government charges.
-This ranking provides a short-hand to show whichmunicipal governments are leading in which of the three areas at the moment, as well as an overall ranking.
-Subsequent studies will help to show changes in the approach taken by local governments to improve housing affordability through their use of the planning system, approvals, and charges.
+This ranking provides a short-hand to show which municipal governments are leading in which of the three areas at the moment, as well as an overall ranking.
+The 2024 edition also provides further detail on how a municipality’s performance on these measures influences housing outcomes and the total cost implications of these processes and policies.

 Municipal Factsheets

-In addition to the report published last year, CHBA has assembled local Municipal Benchmarking Project (MBP) Factsheets that are available below.
+In addition to the report, CHBA has assembled local Municipal Benchmarking Study Factsheets that are available below.
 These local factsheets summarize the key findings from the Municipal Benchmarking Study for each participating jurisdiction.
-This study, along with the accompanying factsheets, is meant to help participating local HBAs communicate and collaborate with their municipalities on development processes, approvals and charges
+This study, along with the accompanying factsheets, is meant to help participating local HBAs communicate and collaborate with their municipalities on development processes, approvals and charges.

 Best practice examples